apla/me.apla.cordova.app-preferences/README.md

 Platforms
 ---
-1. Native execution on iOS using `NSUserDefaults`
+1. Native execution on iOS / OSX using `NSUserDefaults`
 1. Native execution on Android using `android.content.SharedPreferences`
 1. Native execution on Windows Phone using `IsolatedStorageSettings.ApplicationSettings`
 1. Native execution on Windows 8 using `IsolatedStorageSettings.ApplicationSettings`